Multiple Testing for Neuroimaging via Hidden Markov Random Field: Simulation Studies

-\section{SIMULATION STUDIES}
+\section{Simulation Studies}

-The simulation setups are similar to those in Sun and Cai (2009) and Wei et al. (2009), but with three-dimensional data to mimic brain images.
-The performance of the proposed LIS-based oracle (OR) and data-driven FDR procedures are compared with the BH approach (Benjamini and Hochberg 1995) and the Lfdr procedure (Sun and Cai 2007) for single group analysis, and with the CLfdr procedure (Cai and Sun 2009) for multiple groups.

-The BH procedure is implemented globally for the multiple-group simulation.
+The simulation setups are similar to those in \citet{Sun09} and \citet{Wei09}, but with 3D data.
+The performances of the proposed LIS-based oracle (OR) and data-driven procedures are compared with the BH approach \citep{Benj95}, the $q$-value procedure \citep{Store03}, and the local FDR (Lfdr) procedure \citep{Sun07} for single group analysis; and the performances of SLIS and PLIS are compared with BH, $q$-value, and the conditional Lfdr (CLfdr) procedure \citep{Cai09} for multiple groups.
+The Lfdr and CLfdr procedures are shown to be optimal for independent tests \citep{Sun07,Cai09}.
+For simulations with multiple groups, all the procedures are globally implemented using all the locally computed test statistics based on each method from each group.
+The $q$-values are obtained using the R package {\tt qvalue} \citep{Dabn14}.
 For the Lfdr or CLfdr procedure, we use the proportion of the null cases generated from the Ising model with given parameters as the estimate of the probability of the null cases $P(\Theta_s=0)$, together with the given null and nonnull distributions without estimating their parameters.
 For the LIS-based data-driven procedures, the maximum number of GEM iterations is set to be 1,000 with $\epsilon_1=\epsilon_2=0.001$, $\epsilon_3=\alpha=10^{-4}$, $a=1$ and $b=2$.
-For the Gibbs sampler (Roberts and Smith 1994; Gilk et al. 1996), 5,000 samples are generated from 5,000 iterations after a burn-in period of 1,000 iterations.
-In all simulations, each HMRF is on a $N=15\times15\times15$ cubic lattice $S$, the number of replications $M=200$ is the same as that in Wei et al. (2009), and the nominal FDR level is set at 0.10.
+For the Gibbs sampler, 5,000 samples are generated from 5,000 iterations after a burn-in period of 1,000 iterations.
+In all simulations, each HMRF is on a $N=15{\times}15{\times}15$ cubic lattice $S$, the number of replications $M=200$ is the same as that in \citet{Wei09}, and the nominal FDR level is set at 0.10.